dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

 ## Import libraries from a package

-Now that you've installed the package, you can import its libraries and use them in your application.
+Now that you've installed the package, you can import its libraries and use them in your app.

 As with the SDK libraries,
 use the **import** directive to use code from an installed library.